graphtracks/analytics-sdk-ts/README.md

 }));

-// Get followers stats for a given account api.getGlobalStatsForAccountAPI({
+// Get followers stats for a given account api.getGlobalStatsForAccount({
     network: Network.BlueSky, // Only Bluesky is supported
     accountId: did, // atproto account did
     metric: Metric.Followers, // Metric to query
     from: '2025-05-01', // Start date in UTC
     timeframe: Timeframe._7d, // relative amount of time since `from` to get metric
     // to: '2025-05-07', // End date in UTC.
 Cannot be passed together with timeframe
-    bucket: (3600 * 24).toString(), // Interval between datapoints.
+    bucket: 3600 * 24, // Interval between datapoints.
 It is recommended to keep datapoints count low both for UX and performance
 }).then((res) => {
     console.log(res.data);
 });